oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/kvm-nested/README.md

 In this example we demonstrate the automatic installation of a Guest Virtual Machine on a Nested KVM in Oracle Cloud Infrastructure (OCI).
 Nested virtualization allows you to run a virtual machine (VM) inside another VM while still using hardware acceleration from the host.

 We don't provide any specific Guest VM on this example.
 You are responsible to specify the VM file which is [supported by KVM](https://www.linux-kvm.org/page/Guest_Support_Status).
-You can search for a kvm/qcow2 image file on Google or search on some specialized linux sites such tuxfixer.com or you can just convert your own image into a qcow2 format.
+You can search for a kvm/qcow2 image file on Google or search on some specialized Linux sites such as tuxfixer.com or you can just convert your own image into a qcow2 format.

 Note that the Terraform template is expecting to download the image from a particular URL.
 Because of that, we recommend you to [upload the target image to OCI object storage](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm#two), create a [pre-authenticated request](https://docs.us-phoenix-1.oraclecloud.com/Content/Object/Tasks/managingobjects.htm#par), and use it as the image URL.